About this day

 Sam will shed light on the approach Gravity has taken to development of a pioneering human flight suit, with all the associated successes, failures and revelations.
 It will show how fundamental principles and design judgement can bring science fiction closer to reality.

 About Sam Rogers

 Sam Rogers is a flight suit design engineer at Gravity Industries.
-Sam has many years experience with pyrotechnics, he built his first large solid rocket motor aged 9.
-Since then, he has designed and tested UAVs, 3-axis camera stabilisers, pneumatic cannons, FPV drones and vortex-cooled rocket engines.
-Sam works on design optimisation and manufacture of 3D printed rocket engine systems in materials such as copper and Inconel.
+He has many years experience with pyrotechnics and built his first large solid rocket motor aged 9.

 Six ways to think about design Emily Campbell, Creative Education Academies Trust